-In this work, the XGBoost implementation of Gradient Boosting machine learning algorithm was used to predict oil flowrates from a simple subsea production system under various field development strategies.
+In this work, the XGBoost implementation of Gradient Boosting algorithm was used to predict oil flowrates from a simple subsea production system under various field development strategies.
 The algorithm showed a performance comparable with a hardware multiphase flow meter and has a potential to be used as a back-up as well as a standalone solution for Virtual Flow Metering even provided with a small training dataset.
 Depending on the available dataset size and variability, K-Fold or early stopping cross-validation strategies can be used to obtain a good algorithm performance.
 Random search strategy of the algorithm selection combined with a careful parameter tuning produces good results of the flowrate predictions.
-The simulation results showed that by combining GB algorithm with the flowrate measurements from well testing over a wide operating range of the well, it is possible to make accurate flowrate predictions starting from an early well production stage.
-The future work can address improvements of GB application for VFM by using a linear model as a weak learner to increase extrapolation capabilities as well as challenges associated with the uncertainty of the flowrate measurements and limited data availability from the well tests.
+The simulation results showed that by combining GB algorithm with the flowrate measurements from well testing over a wide operating range of the well, it is possible to make accurate flowrate predictions starting from an early production stage.
+The future work can address improvements of GB application for VFM by using linear regression tree models as weak learners. as well as challenges associated with the uncertainty of the flowrate measurements and limited data availability from the well tests.